Minibatch and Local SGD: Algorithmic Stability and Linear Speedup in Generalization: Generalization of Minibatch SGD

 The stability of minibatch SGD with $\eta_t=\eta$ has also been studied recently~\citep{yin2018gradient,bassily2019private}.
-The discussions in Theorem 9 of \citep{yin2018gradient} give a stability bound of the order $O(\eta t/n+\gamma\eta t)$, where $\gamma=\mathrm{Pr}\{\inf_{\bw,\bw'}\bar{B}_S(\bw,\bw')<(b-1)/(2/(L\eta)-n/(n-1))\}$ and $\bar{B}_S(\bw,\bw')$ is a measure on the gradient diversity defined below If $\gamma$ is not very small, their stability bounds would be vacuous due to the term $\gamma\eta t$.
-The stability bound order $O(\eta t/n)$ was developed in ~\citet{bassily2019private}.
+The discussions in Theorem 9 in~\citep{yin2018gradient} give a stability bound of the order $O(\eta t/n+\gamma\eta t)$, where $\gamma=\mathrm{Pr}\{\inf_{\bw,\bw'}\bar{B}_S(\bw,\bw')<(b-1)/(2/(L\eta)-n/(n-1))\}$ and $\bar{B}_S(\bw,\bw')$ is a measure on the gradient diversity defined below If $\gamma$ is not very small, their stability bounds would be vacuous due to the term $\gamma\eta t$.
+The stability bound order $O(\eta t/n)$ was developed in~\citep{bassily2019private}.
 These discussions require $f$ to be convex, smooth and Lipschitz continuous.
 Furthermore, these discussions do not incorporate training errors into the stability bounds, and cannot imply optimistic bounds.
-We remove the Lipschitz condition in our analysis and obtain optimistic bounds. \end{remark} \begin{remark}[Lower bounds ] Recently, lower bounds on the uniform stability have also received increasing attention.
-Let $\unif$ be the uniform stability of SGD with $t$ iterations and a constant step size $\eta$.
-For nonsmooth and Lipschitz loss functions, it was shown $\unif= \Omega\big(\min\{1,t/n\}\eta\sqrt{t}+\eta t/n\big)$ for convex problems~\citep{bassily2020stability}, $\unif=\Omega(1/\mu\sqrt{n})$ for $\mu$-strongly convex problems ($\mu\geq1/\sqrt{n}$) and $\unif=\Omega(\eta^2n)$ for nonconvex problems ($\eta\leq1/\sqrt{n}$)~\citep{koren2022benign}.
-For smooth loss functions, it was shown $\unif=\Omega\big(\eta t/n\big)$ for convex and Lipschitz problems, and $\unif=\Omega(1/(\mu n))$ for $\mu$-strongly convex problems~\citep{zhang2022stability}.
-It is clear that our on-average stability bounds in Eq. \eqref{on-average-a} match the existing lower bounds on uniform stability in the convex and smooth case.
-A tradeoff between stability and optimization is discussed in \citep{chen2018stability}.
-For example, it is shown that the uniform stability plus an optimization error is lower bounded by $\Omega(1/\sqrt{n})$ for convex and smooth problems~\citep{chen2018stability}.
-Lower bounds on excess population risks of gradient methods were also studied for both smooth~\citep{zhang2023lower,nikolakakis2023select} and nonsmooth problems~\citep{sekhari2021sgd,amir2021never,koren2022benign}. \end{remark}
+We remove the Lipschitz condition in our analysis and obtain optimistic bounds. \end{remark}

 We plug the stability bounds in Theorem \ref{thm:on-average} into Lemma \ref{lem:gen-model-stab} to control generalization errors, which together with the optimization error bounds in Lemma \ref{lem:opt-cotter}, implies the following excess risk bounds.
 It should be noted that we do not require the function $f$ to be Lipschitz continuous.
 The proof is given in Section \ref{sec:proof-risk-mini}. \begin{theorem}[Risk Bounds for Minibatch SGD: Convex Case] Assume for all $z\in\zcal$, the function $\bw\mapsto f(\bw;z)$ is nonnegative, convex and $L$-smooth.
 Let $\{\bw_t\}$ be produced by \eqref{sgd} with $\eta_t=\eta\leq1/(2L)$.
 Then the following inequality holds for $\bar{\bw}_{R}:=\frac{1}{R}\sum_{t=1}^{R}\bw_t$ and any $\gamma>0$